ultimatejimmy/Amazon-Affiliate-Linkerizer/README.md

 # Amazon Affiliate Linkerizer
 ### A Firefox and Chrome extension that shortens and shrinks Amazon links and adds your affiliate code.

+This breaks Amazon's terms, so it will not be updated.

 ## Install for Firefox:
 [https://addons.mozilla.org/en-US/firefox/addon/amazon-affiliate-linkerizer/](https://addons.mozilla.org/en-US/firefox/addon/amazon-affiliate-linkerizer/)